 Stratford-sub-Castle Primary School is committed to safeguarding and promoting the welfare of children.
 To achieve our commitment, we ensure continuous development and improvement of robust safeguarding processes and procedures.
 These promote a culture of effective safeguarding amongst our governors, staff and volunteers.
 All adults working, volunteering or visiting our school are expected to behave with integrity, openness and honesty.

 Letter from the Headteacher

-As a Church of England School we believe that all children are loved by God, are individually unique and that the school has a mission to help each pupil to fulfil their potential in all aspects of their personhood: physically, academically, socially, morally and spiritually.
-Our aim is that all may flourish and have an abundant life.
-We recognise our duty to try to remove any factor that might represent a hindrance to a child’s fulfilment.
+As a Church of England School we believe that all children are loved by God, are individually unique and that the school has a moral duty to help each pupil to fulfil their potential in all aspects of their personhood: physically, academically, socially, morally and spiritually.
+We also recognise our duty to try to remove any factor that might represent a hindrance to a child’s fulfilment.
 We want all pupils to willingly engage in learning in a safe and welcoming environment.

-This vision offers human flourishing for all, one that embraces excellence and academic rigour, but sets them in a wider framework.
+This vision, ‘Life in all its fullness’, promotes human flourishing for all!
+It embraces excellence and academic achievement, but sets them in a wider framework.
 There are four basic elements that run through the whole approach.
 Together they form an ‘ecology’ of the fullness of life, each in interplay with all the others.
 The four basic elements are: